Alexander Rosan is a bodyworker, yoga instructor and healer based in San Francisco.

 Essential to any bodyworkers palette.
 Observing the body, and how it is held allows both the practitioner, and receiver to engage in what the body is carrying, where, and how that effects the rest of the systems of the body.
 Then the practitioner can begin to help unravel where the body is wound in both physical, and emotional capacities.

-The non trademarked version of Rolfing.
-While it is deep, and sometimes painful work, it's highly effective in aiding the body to come to a more neutral state, and allows the body to move more freely by releasing areas of highly restrictive tension.
+Otherwise known as, Rolfing.
+While it is deep, and sometimes painful work, it's highly effective in aiding the body to come to a neutral state, and allows the body to move more freely by releasing areas of highly restrictive tension.

 TRE (Tension and Trauma Releasing Exercises)